v4rshi/v4rshi.github.io/sentiment_analysis.md

     class D,D1,D2 purple;
     class E,E1,E2 red;
 ```
-This flowchart outlines the five main stages of our pipeline:
+This flowchart outlines the five main stages of the pipeline:

 1. Data Collection (Blue): We start by gathering data from two primary sources - the Spotify API for user listening history and the Genius API for song lyrics.